-If you’re worried about the potential impacts of economic downturns on your nonprofit, you’re not alone.
+If you’re navigating economic uncertainty and worried about the potential impacts of economic downturns on your nonprofit, you’re not alone.
 According to the 2024 State of the Nonprofit Sector Report, the top five nonprofit concerns this year include rising operating costs, lack of financial resources, and inflation.
 But what can you do to get ahead of these concerns and prepare your organization for the impacts?

 Raising more funds is just the beginning.
 To confidently navigate economic uncertainty, your organization must also have a plan to safeguard and steward those funds.
 Let’s discuss three tips that can help you build a more robust financial foundation for your mission.